 Escondido Public Library's Pioneer Room identifies, collects, preserves, and provides access to a non-circulating collection of records, manuscripts, and other significant resources of enduring historic, legal, administrative and fiscal value for the community of Escondido.

-The Escondido Public Library, Pioneer Room's digital collection at California Revealed consists of audiovisual materials moving images, audio recordings, and text materials from the 1950s through the 2000s.
+The Escondido Public Library, Pioneer Room's digital collection at California Revealed consists of moving images, audio recordings, and text materials from the 1950s through the 2000s.
 The collection includes oral histories, local history programs, and city directories.

 The Ethnic Studies Library, University of California, Berkeley was established in 1997 by merging the Asian American Studies Library, the Chicano Studies Library and the Native American Studies Library.
 In the late 1960s, the collections of these founding libraries grew from student interest in collecting and preserving a perspective that was lacking in other campus libraries.
 The specialized ethnic studies books and serials, archival collections, posters, and audio collections from those three libraries live on in a centralized space on the ground floor of Stephens Hall.